-Two important things for a good soundstage are having enough distance between your front left and right speakers and making sure they are spaced about as far apart from each other as they are from you.
+Two essential things on an excellent soundstage are having enough distance between your front left and right speakers and making sure they are spaced about as far apart as they are from you.
 If that’s not possible, don’t worry – even small increases in separation between the front channels will make a difference.

 Let your ears be the judge:

-I find that playing a familiar song or managing a movie clip is a sound practice to get new speakers “dialled in.”
-Attending to the same path after each adjustment allows me to gauge how much contrast a certain difference in positioning created.
-This method is useful because it allows me to make small changes and immediately see/hear the results.
+Playing a familiar song or managing a movie clip is a sound practice to get new speakers “dialled in.”
+Attending to the same path after each adjustment allows me to gauge how much contrast a specific difference in positioning created.
+This method is helpful because it allows me to make small changes and immediately see/hear the results.

 Why is speaker standing essential?

 Putting your speakers in your room’s most visually appealing spot can be tempting.
 However, if you can be flexible with where your speakers are placed, you will likely improve the sound quality.

 The next step is to focus the sound of your front left and right speakers at your primary listening position, typically the centre seat in front of the TV.
 This is called the listening “sweet spot” because it offers the best sound in the room.

 Some speakers sound best when facing straight forward, while others benefit from angled inward.
 Review the proprietor manual of your speakers for “toe-in” education to see what the group suggests as the most helpful tip for sound.

 No matter the angle of your speakers, you’ll get the most transparent sound from your tweeters if they’re the exact size as your ears when you’re established.